Skip to main content

 EdgeVis Server is officially supported on Microsoft Windows, Ubuntu and Red Hat.

-Native, virtual machine, and cloud-based hosting is supported.
+Native, virtual machine, and cloud-based installation is supported.

 Step 3 - Configure your router and port-forwarding